-Yes, the surface of the boards contain additives to reduce the porosity and stop the possible formation of etteringite salts which can sometimes occur when a gypsum plaster is applied to a concrete surface.
+Yes, the surface of the boards contains additives to reduce the porosity and stop the possible formation of ettringite salts which can sometimes occur when a gypsum plaster is applied to a concrete surface.
 The boards therefore do not need to be primed.

-13) Can the boards be placed above underfloor heating?
+Can the boards be placed above underfloor heating systems ?

-No, the boards are insulation boards therefore they should go below the heating elements otherwise they will block the heat.
+No, the boards are insulation boards therefore they should go below underfloor heating systems to avoid blocking the heat.